Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Analytical structured learning

 To understand the pros and cons of different analytical structured models, we require a thorough understanding of the cause of the analytical model errors.
-As shown in Section \ref{sec:mechanics}, the direct dynamics expressed either in Newton-Euler \eqref{eq:newton_euler}, Euler-Lagrange \eqref{eq:euler_lagrange}, or implicit constraint \eqref{eq:uke_rewritten} formulations consist of a sum of generalized forces $(\F+\FI)$ that are multiplied by $M^{-1}(q,\ta)$.
-In comparison, the inverse dynamics in the Newton-Euler \eqref{eq:id_lutter} or the Euler-Lagrange \eqref{eq:cranmer_inverse} formulations are sums of latent functions that are transformed by $M(q,\ta)$ or simply identity matrices.
+As shown in Section \ref{sec:mechanics}, the forward dynamics can be expressed either in terms of force vectors \eqref{eq:newton_euler}, additional potential functions \eqref{eq:euler_lagrange}, or with additional implicit constraints \eqref{eq:uke_rewritten}.
+All of these formulations of the EOM consist of a sum of generalized forces $(\F+\FI)$ that are multiplied by $M^{-1}(q,\ta)$.
+In comparison, the inverse dynamics formulations in \eqref{eq:id_lutter} or \eqref{eq:cranmer_inverse} form sums of latent functions that are transformed by $M(q,\ta)$ or simply identity matrices.
 To unify the discussion, we therefore assume that rigid-body dynamics equations can be written as a sum of latent vector-valued functions $\hat{f}_i(x,\ta)$ that are transformed by latent matrix-valued functions $\C(x;\ta)$, such that the analytical model becomes